jaspereb/UR5_With_ROS_Moveit_Tutorial/README.md

 -I tested this code with the UR polyscope version 3.9.1 but previous versions should also work.
 If you are updating the polyscope software you need to do each subversion in order (3.4.X, 3.5.X, 3.6.X and so on).
 You can get these files from the UR website, you will need a USB to copy them onto.

 -You need a network connection to the arm, the simplest method is to set DHCP under the settings->network menu and read the IP address once it appears there.
-You can also run a direct ethernet connection using the 'Configure Your Hardware' instructions [here](http://wiki.ros.org/universal_robot/Tutorials/Getting%20Started%20with%20a%20Universal%20Robot%20and%20ROS-Industrial)
+You can also run a direct ethernet connection using the 'Configure Your Hardware' instructions [here](http://wiki.ros.org/universal_robot/Tutorials/Getting%20Started%20with%20a%20Universal%20Robot%20and%20ROS-Industrial).
+Your computer should ideally be on the same subnet as the arm.

 -Note the IP of the robot and check you can ping it using `ping IP_FROM_ABOVE`